Synchrotron Based Scanning Transmission X-ray Microscopy and Microspectroscopy (C-, N-, O-XANES)

 Figure (Right): This image reveals a thin band of cutinite (C) in a ~ 300 My old organic sediment.
 Cutinite is derived from the waxy outer coating of leaves.
 At 285 eV the cutinite is weakly absorbing due to the low concentration of aromatic carbon.
 At 288.1 eV (corresponding to the relatively strong 1s-3p/s*transition of aliphatic carbon) the cutin absorbs strongly relative to the surrounding vitrinite.

-This was in fact the the data set that acheived by Post Doctoral Research goals- that is "to do solid state imaging of coal macerals".
-It was simply not possible for me (at least) do solid state NMR imaging and achieve anything like this.
+This was in fact the the data set that helped me achieve my Post Doctoral Research goals- that is "to do solid state imaging of coal macerals".
+It was simply not possible for me (at least) do solid state NMR imaging and achieve anything like what STXM can provide.

 Figure (Right): In collaboration with others we have been using STXM to explore the microbial degradation of lingo-cellulosic materials.
 This series of micro C-XANES spectra clearly reveal the selective degradation of polysaccharides relative to lignin after months of inoculation with the brown rot fungus P. placenta.